-The matches start on September 6th.
-The first round of matches will take place from the 6th to the 11th of September.
+The first round of matches took place from the 6th to the 11th of September.
 The next round will be in October between the 11th and 16th.
 Finally the last round will be between the 15th and 20th of November.

 The final will be in June 2019.

 Yes.
 The Nations League gives countries another chance at qualification for the European Championships in 2020.

 Put simply by UEFA, the process will be more streamlined this time around.